kervinck/gigatron-rom/Emu/README.md

 # gtemuSDL
 gtemuSDL is an emulator for the Gigatron TTL microcomputer, written in C++ using SDL2.<br/>
-This project provides Microsoft Windows support and should be compatible with Linux, MacOS<br/>
+This project provides support for Microsoft Windows and should be compatible with Linux, MacOS<br/>
 and possibly even Android.
 As of ver0.3.2 it has only been tested on Microsoft Windows10.<br/>

 # Features